Other names: Common boa, Red-tailed boa

 First year: 1990

-Estimated Florida range: 1 county At least 10 years, 1 county
+Estimated Florida range: One county for at least 10 years

 Statewide trend: Unknown status